ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo python3 -m pip install glances[gpu]
 sudo glances
 ```
+- During running object_detection_zed.py with python3, if you see some error on the terminal mentioning 'can not open shared files', probably your system is using your cpu instead of gpu during object detection.
+This type of error occurs when tensorflow dynamic libraries (dlls) can not access cuda dlls of your system due to cuda version mismatch.
+Downgrading cuda version will solve the problem.
 - You can also download the object_detection_zed code from this website: https://github.com/stereolabs/zed-tensorflow/blob/master/object_detection_zed.py.
 They are the key people who wrote it.
 - If you want to import tensorflow from any directory, add the following line to the .bashrc file.
 For further info regarding $TENSORFLOWPATH, visit the website: https://stackoverflow.com/questions/33616732/where-is-the-folder-for-installing-tensorflow-with-pip-mac-osx
 ```